 Bradlee's selection was unusual, as he came from Newsweek instead of the Post newsroom, but it ended up being a wonderful choice, as he worked to improve the quality of the paper.
 Graham considered Bradlee a partner; though they had disagreements, theirs was a fruitful relationship that saw the Post become one of the country's best newspapers.

 The Pentagon Papers

-Graham became publisher of the Washington Post in 1969.
+Graham became the Washington Post's publisher in 1969.
 On June 17, 1971, she made the difficult decision to have the Post publish the classified Pentagon Papers.
 Excerpts from these documents, which delved into the history of U.S. involvement in Vietnam, appeared the next day.

 Graham took this step after the New York Times, the first newspaper to land a set of the Papers, had been barred from further publication by court order.
 Her legal team feared that publishing might imperil her company — if the Justice Department pursued criminal sanctions, it could put an in-progress stock offering and television licenses at risk.
 Yet Graham also knew that the newsroom, after struggling to obtain the documents, would resent any delay in publication, and she feared losing talented people.

 Graham was vindicated by a 6-3 Supreme Court ruling, issued on June 30, 1971, which supported freedom of the press and stated that the information in the Pentagon Papers didn't place government security at risk.
 Her actions helped elevate the national profile of the Post.

 After a break-in at Democratic National Committee headquarters in the Watergate complex on June 17, 1972, two reporters at the Washington Post — Bob Woodward and Carl Bernstein — dug into the story.
 They would uncover a tale of corruption and complicity that would link back to Richard Nixon's White House, but unearthing the scope of the scandal took time, during which the Nixon administration did its best to minimize the story and disparage the Post.